-In May 2011, the Company received \$100,000 from Genzyme Corporation ("Genzyme") in connection with an extension of an exclusive right to negotiate a co-promotion agreement.
-In January 2012, the Company and Genzyme executed a co-promotion agreement for the co-exclusive rights and license to promote and market the Company's Afirma thyroid cancer solution in the United States and in 40 named countries.
-In exchange, the Company received a \$10.0 million co-promotion fee from Genzyme in February 2012.
+In January 2012, the Company and Genzyme Corporation ("Genzyme") executed a co-promotion agreement for the co-exclusive rights and license to promote and market the Company's Afirma thyroid diagnostic solution in the United States and in 40 named countries.
+In exchange, the Company received a \$10.0 million upfront co-promotion fee from Genzyme in February 2012.
 The Company may receive an additional \$3.0 million in payments, \$600,000 for each country outside of the United States in which the Company obtains marketing authorization and achieves a specified level of reimbursement, for up to five countries.
-Under the terms of the agreement, Genzyme will receive a percentage of cash receipts that the Company has received related to Afirma as copromotion fees.
+Under the terms of the agreement, Genzyme will receive a percentage of cash receipts that the Company has received related to Afirma as co-promotion fees.
 The percentage was 50% in 2012, 40% from January 2013 through February 2014, and 32% beginning in March 2014 and thereafter.
 Genzyme will also spend up to \$500,000 for qualifying clinical development activities in countries that require additional testing for approval.
 This obligation expires in July 2014.
 The agreement expires in January 2027 and either party may terminate the agreement at any time and with six months prior notice.
-The Company is amortizing the co-promotion fee over a four-year period, which is management's best estimate of the life of the agreement, in part because after that period either party may terminate the agreement without penalty.
-The Company incurred \$2.8 million and \$1.9 million in co-promotion expense in the three months ended March 31, 2014 and 2013, respectively, which is included in selling and marketing expenses the statements of operations and comprehensive loss.
-The Company amortized \$625,000 of the \$10.0 million up-front co-promotion fee in each of the three months ended March 31, 2014 and 2013, which is reflected as a reduction to selling and marketing expenses in the statements of operations and comprehensive loss.
-The Company's outstanding obligation to Genzyme totaled \$7.7 million and \$6.7 million at March 31, 2014 and December 31, 2013, respectively.
-Of the \$7.7 million obligation at March 31, 2014, \$4.9 million is included in accounts payable and \$2.8 million is included in accrued liabilities in the Company's condensed balance sheets.
-Of the \$6.7 million obligation at December 31, 2013, \$1.8 million is included in accounts payable and \$4.9 million is included in accrued liabilities in the Company's condensed balance sheets.
+The Company is amortizing the \$10.0 million upfront co-promotion fee over a four-year period, which is management's best estimate of the life of the agreement, in part because after that period either party may terminate the agreement without penalty.
+See Note 13 - Subsequent Events.

+The Company incurred \$2.7 million and \$1.8 million in co-promotion expense in the three months ended June 30, 2014 and 2013, respectively, and \$5.5 million and \$3.7 million in the six months ended June 20, 2014 and 2013, respectively, which is included in selling and marketing expenses in the statements of operations and comprehensive loss.
+The Company's outstanding obligation to Genzyme totaled \$8.1 million and \$6.7 million at June 30, 2014 and December 31, 2013, respectively.
+Of the \$8.1 million obligation at June 30, 2014, \$5.4 million is included in accounts payable and \$2.7 million is included in accounts payable and \$4.9 million is included in accounts payable